Skip to content

 Postpartum stressors

-• Social and personal pressures : Expectations about motherhood and pressure to "get your body back" can also contribute to stress.
+• Social and personal pressures : Expectations about motherhood and pressure to "get your old body back" can also contribute to stress.

 Genetic factors:

-• Hormone Sensitivity : Genetic predisposition can make hair follicles particularly sensitive to hormonal fluctuations, such as those occurring during and after pregnancy.
+• Hormone sensitivity : Genetic predisposition can make hair follicles particularly sensitive to hormonal fluctuations, such as those occurring during and after pregnancy.
 This can lead to a form of hair loss known as androgenetic alopecia.

 How to limit postpartum hair loss?